 Yes.
 The Columbia University Student Health Insurance Plan works with on-campus services.
 Students’ care begins on-campus, and they will be provided a referral for any necessary off-campus services.

 Yes.
 On-campus Medical Services and Counseling & Psychological Services providers speak multiple languages and we also offer a translation services.
 Additionally, The Aetna network has providers that speak many languages.
 Students can search for a provider that speaks a preferred language using the DocFind© feature on the Aetna Student Health website.
 The Columbia Health referral coordinator is also available to assist in locating an off-campus provider with a specific language request.
 Contact the Student Health Insurance Office at email@example.com or 212-854-3286 for more information.

 In addition to comprehensive coverage within the U.S., the Columbia University Student Health Insurance Plan provides global coverage.
 This benefit is unique to the Columbia Plan and designed specifically to support our students.
 We encourage students to learn more about this benefit as well as how the plan will support health and well-being while studying at Columbia.
 Contact the Student Health Insurance Office to discuss the specifics of using coverage outside of New York.

 Unlike domestic part-time students, international part-time students are often focused solely on their studies and are not working in positions that provide health insurance.
 As a result, part-time international students are not likely to have the level of coverage that truly supports their potential health needs while at Columbia.

 No. Columbia does not keep the health insurance premiums.
-The University collects the premium and then sends it to Aetna, the insurance provider.
-We use this system, as it better allows students to pay for health insurance using available financial aid options.
+The University collects the premium and sends it to Aetna, the insurance provider.
+We use this system because it allows students to pay for health insurance using available financial aid options.